 This is a prospective, quantitative observational study using a validated questionnaire to measure attitude and engagement of clinical staff to research and research nurses

-The questionnaire will be distributed to clinical staff in seven departments in NHS Lothian;
+The questionnaire has been distributed to clinical staff in seven departments in NHS Lothian;

 • Acute Medical Unit